 Who pays U.S. tariffs?
 Short answer: we all do.

-A plain-English explainer for retailers and customers • As of August 12, 2025
+A simple explainer for retailers and customers • As of August 12, 2025

 Co-authors: Ellen Jacobson and ChatGPT (research & drafting assistance)